Txola/RetroRaceGame/README.md

 The game can be tried using [RetroRaceGame.jar](RetroRaceGame.jar) file.
 Make sure that the downloaded jar file has execution permission.

 Requires at least JDK 8.

+## Multiplayer mode
+In the multiplayer mode, one player assumes the role of the game host, while another player establishes a connection by specifying the host's IP address.
+In the event that no IP address is specified, the client automatically connects to the localhost, enabling convenient testing of the multiplayer functionality.